 ‘What cannot be said in our day is sung.’
 Le Nozze di Figaro

-Learning about Mozart’s endeavours in Vienna’s vast musical ‘industry’ was fascinating but a complex issue due to different players with different interests.
+Learning about Mozart’s endeavours in Vienna’s vast musical ‘industry’ was fascinating.
+However, the issue was complex due to different players with different interests.
 Starting with key employer Emperor Joseph II a variety of related musicians, music patrons and influencers populated the walls of Mozart’s home.
 Intriguingly, Beethoven and Haydn formed part of Mozart’s network.
 Interesting fact aside: Some 40 percent of Mozart’s typical audience were Freemasons.

 In general, however, Mozart’s music was not popular at the time he created it because citizens considered it too far ahead for the time.
 The most striking exceptions were The Marriage of Figaro and the Magic Flute, as a contemporary installation of the Magic Flute opera demonstrated.

 Mozart House Vienna Review.
 In conclusion, should you visit the Mozart House in Vienna?
-Unless you are a die-hard Mozart fan or a history buff you may find the rather academic setting boring.
-Instead, invest in a good musical tour guide to bring the museum’s narrative to life.
+If you get a good musical tour guide to bring the museum’s narrative to life, definitely.
+On the other side, die-hard Mozart fans may find the rather academic setting perfect in itself.

 Mozart House Vienna: Practical Information